curif/AgeOfJoyQuartzDocumentation/content/Documents/AGE configuration using files.md

 - `insert-coin-on-startup`: Set to `true` to not start the game when you insert the first coin.
 Useful in games that you want to enjoy the start of the game (presentation activities).
 - `screen-glow-intensity`: set a value from `0` (no glow) to `5` to control the intensity of the CRT screen light.
 This setting allows the screen's glow to realistically affect the surrounding cabinet parts.
-- `hi-res-textures`: Controls the texture quality of cabinets.
+- `original-textures`: Controls the texture quality of cabinets.
 	- **`true`**: Retains the original, high-detail cabinet textures.
 This provides the best visual fidelity but consumes more memory.
 	- **`false`** (Default): Converts textures to a more memory-efficient format, reducing the memory footprint by roughly 30% on your Quest.

 **Memory Management and Potential Black Cabinets:**

-How `hi-res-textures` affects the game behavior.
+How `original-textures` affects the game behavior.

 The system employs an internal cache to store textures in memory for faster loading.
 This cache has a maximum capacity.
 If the system needs to free up space and the textures of a currently loaded cabinet are chosen for removal, that cabinet will appear black if the cabinet is running.